REST API: Filter issues created/updated before or after specific timestamp

 I'm quite proud of this myself.
 Doesn't put unneeded stress on the server if an app is fetching the entire issue list every few seconds, and allows smart external tools to skip XML parsing of a huge amount of non-updated issues.
 The same filter could also be added to projects, versions, relations and so on.
 Or maybe a combined feed where you would get them all.

-#3 Updated by Jens Bäckman about 6 years ago
+#3 Updated by Jens Bäckman over 6 years ago

 Hmm...
 That's not mentioned in the Rest API wiki page for Issues.

-#4 Updated by Alex Last about 6 years ago what about "issues created after", not just "updated on"?
+#4 Updated by Alex Last over 6 years ago what about "issues created after", not just "updated on"?